 Orlando Health has a dedicated team to help facilitate the review and approval of new vendors.
-The Supplier Review Team is a collaborative team consisting of team members from three different groups: Supply Chain Services, Healthcare Purchasing Alliance, and Diversity & Minority Business Development.
+The Supplier Review Team is a collaborative team consisting of team members from three different groups: Supply Chain Services, ROI (Resource Optimization & Innovation), and Diversity & Minority Business Development.

 Supply Chain: The mission of Supply Chain Services is to provide leadership and value-driven innovation to implement end-to-end solutions in managing products, services and capital equipment decisions, sourcing and acquisition, implementation and utilization in support of the mission of Orlando Health.